brewchetta/100223-concepts-review/README.md

 - How do we validate data using `@validates` and other techniques?

+- What are `serializer_rules` and how can we use them to shape data?

 - How do we create relationships between models?

 - What is `association_proxy` and how can we use it to generate a many-to-many?